chrismyau/Multicamera/README.md

 - A **global view camera** that monitors the overall scene.
 - A **dynamic camera** that zooms in on areas of interest, providing detailed information about specific objects.

+And one LiDAR sensor:
+- A LiDAR sensor will estimate the distance to the area of focus from the **global view**.
+This will allow the **dynamic view** to calculate the exact zoom level and angle adjustment required to center on the target without needing complex feature matching between the two cameras.

 The goal is to **improve detection accuracy** by correlating the understanding between both camera views.

 ## Key Features